 - Understand various roles in a production team and work effectively as a team

 - Able to effectively use the configured EVS XT3 and X-One

-- Possess an understanding of the laws of different kinds of sports
+- Possess understanding of the rules of different kinds of sports

-- Have a general technical understanding of the use of various broadcast equipment in live directing
+- Have a general technical understanding on use of various broadcast equipment in live sports production

 Sample Course Plan

 Note: The below course agenda is for reference purposes only.

 |Day 1: Theory & Practise